stablestud/adsorber/README.md

 #### `-h`, `--help`:

-Show general help or ff specified with an operation,
+Show general help or if specified with an operation,
-it'll show specific help about it e.g.,
+show specific help about operation e.g.,
 `adsorber setup --help`

 #### `--noformatting`:
 Disables coloured and formatted output by Adsorber.
+Can be used with every operation or option.
 Useful for logging to files and output processing by other scripts.

 ## Configuration: